Flickerstick

 Flickerstick is an American alternative rock band from Fort Worth, Texas.

 Band history

 Band formation and early years

 Flickerstick was formed in Fort Worth, Texas, by high school friends Brandin Lea (lead singer, guitarist) and Cory Kreig (guitarist, keyboardist).
-The two, who were guitarists in another local band, decided to put a band together and picked some friends to join them, including Brandin's brother, Fletcher (bassist).
-The band started doing local gigs.
+The two, who were guitarists in another local band, decided to put a band together and picked some friends to join them, including drummer Jeff Lowe.
+Brandin's brother, Fletcher (bassist) joined later and the band started doing local gigs.
+In 1997, the band self-produced and recorded their first album titled Chloroform The One You Love.

-They played clubs in Dallas, adding Dallas-based drummer Dominic Weir, who started playing shows.
-The band borrowed $10,000 and made their first album titled Welcoming Home the Astronauts.
+The band played clubs in Dallas, adding Dallas-based drummer Dominic Weir in 1998, who started playing shows.
+The band borrowed $10,000 and made their second album titled Welcoming Home the Astronauts.
 The album sold in the Dallas area and at shows, and the band received local airplay.
+In early 1999, guitarist Rex James Ewing joined the band.
+Founding member Kreig has said that that's when they "hit [their] stride" thinking, "Hey, we have something here."

 VH1's Bands on the Run

 During this time, VH1 invited them to audition for the Bands on the Run television show, after initial interest in them for a show about bands that include relatives.
 After auditioning among over 2,000 bands, Flickerstick was chosen to be one of the four in the series.
 The winner was to be the band that made the most money at the door and from merchandise sales, with a "battle of the bands" before each elimination of the lowest-earning band, with the winner (chosen by audience vote) protected from elimination.
 Flickerstick won the first two "battle of the bands" to avoid elimination, and was lagging in sales by well over $3,000.00 in the final episode, when it was announced that Guitar Center was offering a purse of $5,000.00 for the winner of the final "battle."
 The votes for the winner were cast by audience members each worth one point, then a private group of music insiders each voted with a worth of 5 points each.
 It was announced that Flickerstick won that final "battle" and the grand prize for the series.